maddude73/clientpass-doc-site-master/public/docs/FRONTEND_OVERVIEW.md

 - **Referrals**: New `AdjustReferralModal` for managing referral-based bookings with audit trails.
 - **Coverage Mode**: Added navigation fixes and a `Coverage Mode` card for improved user experience.
 - **Service Catalog**: Introduced `AdminServiceCatalog` for managing service categories and services.
+- **Platform Fee Changes**: Removed manual payment fee and updated fee breakdown to reflect in-app payments only.
+- **New Components**: Added `BookDrawer` for a full booking experience for professionals.

 ## 2. Mobile Application (`clientpass-react-native`)